CLAS Internship Grants

 The internship program is designed as a cultural/experiential learning opportunity, and as such, we expect interns to work on-site at their host organizations during their internship experiences (health and safety conditions permitting).
 Some hybrid or fully virtual experiences may be allowed on a case-by-case basis, depending on the needs and capacities of the host organizations.

 Summer internship awards range from $2,000 to $7,000 each depending on the internship period.

 First-generation college students and students with demonstrated financial need are strongly encouraged to apply.

 Preference is given to students whose minor is in Global Studies with a concentration in Latin America and to students who have previously enrolled in at least one Latin American Studies content course.
-Lower priority to students with no prior Latin American content coursework.
+Lower priority is given to students with no prior Latin American content coursework.

 Be prepared to upload the following documents when completing your SOLO Application:

 - Statement of Purpose - In addition to describing why you would like to intern for the organization, your statement should include host organization name, website, internship address, contact person email and phone number, as well as the job content.

 Previously Funded Internships and Locations